 The Jan Palach Memorial also includes ahistorical exhibition, which mainly presents the life story of Jan Palach and his protest on January 16, 1969, with which he wanted to break the public out of the resignation into which it had been falling for almost five months after the August occupation.
 The exhibition features both authentic objects and interactive screens, which provide visitors with contemporary visual and sound recordings.
 Thanks to this, visitors get to know not only the family environment in which Jan Palach grew up, but also other parts of his life story until January 1969.
 The exhibition also captures the reactions of society and state power to Palach’s act not only in 1969, but also in the following period of the so-called normalization and also after 1989.

 The Memorial also includes several authentic objects associated with the death of Jan Palach.
-These are, for example, a briefcase that he had with him on the day of his self-immolation, the national flag that covered his body after his death, or a death mask by sculptor Olbram Zoubek.
+These are, for example, the national flag that covered his body after his death, or a death mask by sculptor Olbram Zoubek.
 An important part of the exhibition is the projection of a documentary about Jan Palach, which was shot especially for this purpose by director Olga Sommerová.

 The author of the historical exhibition is the historian Petr Blažek.
 Michal Ježek and Marek Junek also collaborated on its creation.
 The graphic design of the exhibition was created by the artist Jáchym Šerých.

 It is possible to enter the building with a pushchair.